Bob Sherman Speaks About Overcoming Adversity and Building Character

 About Bob Sherman

 Bob Sherman was born in New York, New York.
-He holds a Bachelor of Science in Finance from the University of Connecticut.
+He holds a Bachelor of Science in Finance and a Master’s in Economics from the University of Connecticut.
 Beginning his career as a quantitative analyst, Mr. Sherman focused his career on the institutional space, working with corporations, state funds, municipalities, endowments, foundations, and ultra-high net worth families.
 Eventually, he decided to join forces with a small group of investment professionals to become a founding partner of an asset management firm called Seix Advisors.
 It grew to become highly successful and was sold to a large bank.
 Bob Sherman went on to be a partner and owner of two other asset management firms.
 Over two years ago, he retired from the business and began teaching at the University of Connecticut.
 Last year he taught in the MBA program and developed a course called the Institutional Asset Management Business.
+This year, he plans to teach a fixed income course as part of the undergraduate program.

 Bob Sherman